The Illusion of Collusion: Setting

-\paragraph{Computing Value Estimates} Our analysis is simplified by being able to compute value estimates from $s_t$ instead of $\mathcal{H}_{i,t}$ for the two-player instance of the Prisoner's Dilemma, as summarized below.\footnote{Calculating based on state relies on denominators being non-zero.}
+\paragraph{Computing Value Estimates} The state construction is analytically helpful because, owing to path-invariance, the state captures all information about history needed to compute value estimates, as summarized below.\footnote{These calculations of value estimates based on state rely on the denominators of the corresponding terms on the right-hand sides of the equations being non-zero.}